commanded/commanded/README.md

 - Event handling.
 - Long running process managers.

-Use with one of the following event stores for persistence:
+You can use Commanded with one of the following event stores for persistence:

 - [EventStore](https://github.com/slashdotdash/eventstore) Elixir library, using PostgreSQL for persistence
 - Greg Young's [Event Store](https://geteventstore.com/).

+Please refer to the [CHANGELOG](CHANGELOG.md) for features, bug fixes, and any upgrade advice included for each release.

 ---